linode/docs/products/tools/stackscripts/guides/_index.md

 ## Building Blocks

-These introductory guides to StackScripts will help you to quickly deploy using this service.
+These introductory guides to StackScripts help you quickly deploy use the service.

 - [Create a New Linode Using StackScripts](/docs/products/tools/stackscripts/guides/stackscripts-create-linode): Create a new Linode using a deployment script.